zuozhenggh/learning-library/data-management-library/goldengate/oci-ggs/register-db/register-db.md

 8. From the navigation menu (hamburger icon), click **SQL**.

-9. In the worksheet, enter the following, and then click **Run Script**:
+9. In the worksheet, enter the following, and then click **Run Statement**:

     ```
     <copy>set pagesize 50